 Buy Lavender Oil on Amazon – Lavender Lavandula angustifolia – 10 ml

 Buy Organic Lavender Oil on Amazon – Organic Lavender -Lavandula officinalis- 10 ml

 Honestly, I can say mandarin is one of my favorite essential oils.
 It has a subtle floral aroma for a citrus oil (less sweet than tangerine).
 It is extremely gentle and very reasonably priced.
 It is not as therapeutic as neroli or petitgrain, but a great substitute considering the price of neroli.

-Mandarin is useful for scar tissue, anxiety, insomnia, children, or just for adding a light aroma.
+Mandarin may useful for scar tissue, anxiety, or insomnia.
+It is gentle enough to use with children, or just for adding a light, citrus aroma to a blend.

 Buy Mandarin Oil on Amazon – Mandarin Oil- 10 ml

 Frankincense is considered a precious essential oil for a reason.
 It is often used for grounding, to deepen breathing, soothe coughs, aid in meditation, and just for relaxing.
 It has anti-inflammatory and antidepressant properties.

 Frankincense makes a good base for blends and smells great on its own.
 For and easy blend, try it with a drop of lavender.

 Buy Frankincense on Amazon – Fraernkincense (Boswellia carteri) Oil- 10 ml

 Vanilla is pretty low on the therapeutic level, but it smells absolutely divine.
 Most people enjoy the aroma of vanilla.